ubccpsc/310/resources/readings/MVStar.md

 ###### Model

 The Model is relatively unchanged between MVP and MVC, except that it often uses an [event bus](https://github.com/google/guava/wiki/EventBusExplained) to communicate with the rest of the system.
-Using an EventBus allows for more fine-grained observing and makes it easier to debug update notifications at runtime.
+Using an EventBus allows for more fine-grained observation and makes it easier to debug update notifications at runtime.

 ###### View